passlock-dev/passlock/README.md

 If all went well you should be able to register an account and then sign in using your Google credentials.

-**IMPORTANT!** If you previously registered a passkey using the same email address that you wish to use for Google, you'll need to first delete the user in your Passlock console.
-This starter project doesn't support account linking although we may update it in the future to illustrate this.
+**IMPORTANT!** If you previously used the same email address with another authenticator (i.e. passkey or apple), you'll need to first delete the user in your Passlock console.
+We don't yet support account linking in this template but it's being developed now.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+# Sign in with Apple

+Similar to Google, users can sign in using an Apple account, also without redirects, however that there are a few more steps and gotchas to be aware of...

+**GOTCHAS**

+1. You need a (paid) Apple developer account
+2. You can't use _Sign in with Apple_ without an App ID, however **you don't need an app**, just a registered App ID.
+3. You can't test using localhost, you'll need to tunnel a public, HTTPS url to your local server using something like ngrok.
+4. We still need to pass a redirect URL to Apple during the authentication call, even though we tell them to use a popup 🤯.
+In practice this means registering `https://mysite.com` with Apple and using it for `PUBLIC_APPLE_REDIRECT_URL`.
+Everything will still work even on `https://mysite.com/login`.
+5. Apple only returns the user data (first & last name) during the first call.
+In normal use this isn't an issue, but if during testing you delete your account and register again, you will also need to break the link in your apple account.
+Go to https://appleid.apple.com -> Sign in with Apple -> Passlock Demo -> Stop using Sign in with Apple.

+## Adding Apple sign in

+1. Create an Apple App ID with "Sign in with Apple" enabled
+2. Create an Apple Service ID with "Sign in with Apple" enabled
+3. Register the relevant website domains and redirect URLs with the service account
+4. Update your `.env` or `.env.local` to include the `PUBLIC_APPLE_CLIENT_ID` and `PUBLIC_APPLE_REDIRECT_URL` variables.
+5. Record your Apple Client ID in your [Passlock settings][passlock-settings]: Social Login -> Apple Client ID

 <p align="right">(<a href="#readme-top">back to top</a>)</p>